JawadIshtiaq/Language-Translation/README.md

 ## Contact

-If you have questions or feedback, please feel free to contact me at your.email@example.com.
+If you have questions or feedback, please feel free to contact me at jawadishtiaq298@gmail.com

----

-Enjoy using the Language Translator with GUI for your translation needs!